Aung San Suu Kyi: Political beginning

 Coincidentally, when Aung San Suu Kyi returned to Burma in 1988, its longtime military leader and head of the ruling party, General Ne Win, stepped down.
 Mass demonstrations for democracy followed that event on 8 August 1988 (8–8–88, a day seen as auspicious), which were violently suppressed in what came to be known as the 8888 Uprising.
 On 24 August 1988, she made her first public appearance at the Yangon General Hospital, addressing protestors from a podium.
 On 26 August, she addressed half a million people at a mass rally in front of the Shwedagon Pagoda in the capital, calling for a democratic government.
 But in September 1988, a new military junta took power.

 Influenced by both Mahatma Gandhi's philosophy of nonviolence and Buddhist concepts, Aung San Suu Kyi entered politics to work for democratisation, helping found the National League for Democracy on 27 September 1988, but was put under house arrest on 20 July 1989.
 She was offered freedom if she left the country, but she refused.
-Despite her philosophy of nonviolence, a group of ex-military commanders and senior politicians who joined NLD during the crisis believed she was too confrontational and left NLD.
+Despite her philosophy of nonviolence, a group of ex-military commanders and senior politicians who joined the NLD during the crisis believed she was too confrontational and left the NLD.
 But she retained enormous popularity and support among NLD youths with whom she spent most of her time.

 During the crisis, the previous democratically elected Prime Minister of Burma, U Nu, began to form an interim government and invited opposition leaders to join him.
-Indian Prime Minister Rajiv Gandhi had signaled his readiness to recognize the interim government.
+Indian Prime Minister Rajiv Gandhi had signalled his readiness to recognize the interim government.
 Aung San Suu Kyi categorically rejected U Nu's plan, saying, "the future of the opposition will be decided by masses of the people".
 Ex-Brigadier General Aung Gyi, another influential politician at the time of the 8888 Uprising and the first chairman in the history of the NLD, followed suit and also rejected the plan.
 Aung Gyi later accused several NLD members of being communists and resigned from the party.